Chart Color Schemes

 Elsternwick features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-As of the latest Census, Elsternwick's dwelling structures were 38.1% houses and 61.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 47.8% houses and 52.1% other dwellings.
-Home ownership in Elsternwick was 31.2%, with mortgaged dwellings at 28.6% and rented ones at 40.2%.
+In Elsternwick, as per the latest Census data, 38.1% of dwellings were houses while 61.9% comprised semi-detached homes, apartments, and other types.
+This contrasts with Melbourne metro's figures of 47.8% houses and 52.1% other dwellings.
+Home ownership in Elsternwick stood at 31.2%, similar to Melbourne metro, with mortgaged properties accounting for 28.6% and rented dwellings making up 40.2%.
 The median monthly mortgage repayment in the area was $2,447, higher than Melbourne metro's average of $2,396.
-Median weekly rent in Elsternwick was $426, compared to Melbourne metro's $435.
-Nationally, Elsternwick's mortgage repayments were significantly higher at $2,447 vs Australia's average of $1,863, and rents were substantially above the national figure of $375 at $426.
+Median weekly rent in Elsternwick was recorded at $426, slightly lower than Melbourne metro's figure of $435.
+Nationally, Elsternwick's median monthly mortgage repayment is significantly higher than the Australian average of $1,863, while its median weekly rent is substantially above the national figure of $375.

 Frequently Asked Questions - Housing